anttonalberdi/figure_workshop_2021/README.md

 As p-value < 0.05 we accept that there are diversity differences between species (regardless of origin).
 ````

-# Does captivity produce diversity changes?
+# Does captivity produce diversity changes in both species?
 ````R
 #Apodemus sylvaticus
 wilcox.test(Shannon ~ Origin, paired=TRUE, data=shannon_div[shannon_div$Species == "Apodemus_sylvaticus",])